Everything You Need to Know About Car Camping

 You don’t have to be car camping in bear country for this to be an issue – bears are often in the woods and can be drawn to the campsite with the tempting aroma of food that hasn’t been properly stored.

-I remember reading once that bears have the best sense of smell of all the outdoor camping/encounterable animals.
+I remember reading once those bears have the best sense of smell of all the outdoor camping/encounterable animals.
 They have a sense of smell over 2,000 times better than a human – and when paired with their intelligence?
 It is a horrible idea to leave food in your car as bears CAN break into locked cars.

 Can you imagine being inside it when they do?